 Trusting my former manager’s judgment and recommendation, my colleagues didn’t hesitate in giving me the opportunity for an interview.

 After I was hired, one of my colleagues even told me that interviewing me was unnecessary because he fully trusted my former manager’s referral.

 Referred me to the job, my former manager also put his reputation on the line.

-But knowing about my work ethics and previous professional achievements, my former manager had no problems referring me for the job.
+But knowing about my work ethics and previous professional achievements, my former manager had no problems referring me to the job.

 It was a win-win situation for me, my former manager, and the company.